Simple GNNs with Low Rank Non-parametric Aggregators: Changes in Evaluation Conventions

 Provided in Figures~\ref{fig:citation}-\ref{fig:linear_best} are visualizations on the impacts of different evaluation techniques on simple linear models ($\bm{XW}$ and $\bm{AXW}$).
-To keep things comparable to the sparse split, both the learning rate ($10^{-3}$) and the weight decay (0.0) were fixed for the Adam optimizer.
-Despite this lack of tuning, note that the best of these models, per dataset, achieve roughly 85\% and above of the performance relative to SOTA SSNC methods.
-For the high-end of this performance, see the classification results on the Squirrel dataset in Figure~\ref{fig:linear_best} where a mean accuracy of 77.3\% is achieved.
+To keep things comparable to the sparse split, where no validation set exists, both the learning rate ($10^{-3}$) and the weight decay (0.0) were set to be fixed for the Adam optimizer.
+Despite this lack of tuning, the best of these models, per dataset, achieve roughly $>$85\% relative performance when compared to SOTA SSNC methods.
+The high-end of this performance can be seen in the Squirrel column of Figure~\ref{fig:linear_best}, where mean accuracy of the best linear model is 77.3\%.

-New GNN architectures which make use of the more recent splitting techniques may also experience a performance bump similar to our linear models.
-This perhaps leads to an overstatement of the modeling contribution for certain new architecture and, on the downside, has the potential to persuade later researchers to incorporate unnecessary modeling complexities in their SSNC experiments.
-For this reason, we believe it is important to be upfront on the impact that the different splitting conventions have on performance.
+New GNN architectures which make use of the recent, balanced split may also experience an analogous performance bump relative to any older models tested before the split was introduced.
+In the worst case, this may lead to an overstatement in new modeling contributions and has the potential downside of muddying the signal of what makes for a successful and efficient GNN architecture in SSNC experiments.
+For this reason, we believe it is important to be clear on the impact of splitting conventions and how they contribute to recent performance upticks in SSNC benchmarking.